Analysis | Trump’s impeachment attorneys offer a laughable rationalization for his false fraud claims

 What the attorneys are doing, in fact, is conflating two separate lines of argument made by Trump and his allies after the election.
 The first line of argument offered that the election was incorrectly administered and that, as a result, huge numbers of votes should be thrown out.
 The second line of argument was that there was rampant fraud undercutting the reliability of the results.
 The first argument was an attempt to use the law to simply overturn the election, and when it was presented to various courts, it was rejected.
 The second argument was a claim about rampant coordinated illegality for which there was never any credible evidence presented.

 In other words, the attorneys are claiming that what Trump spent weeks alleging — that there was rampant fraud — was instead an argument about the legality of state voting processes.
 They’re trying to cloak his incendiary and dishonest assertions in the garb of legal consideration and debate.
 It’s a ridiculous effort easily undone by, say, searching Trump’s tweets from after the election for the word “fraud.”
-Not a lot of expressed concern about the mechanisms used to change voting laws.
+Not a lot of them expressed concern about the mechanisms used to change voting laws.

 What’s more, the claim about laws being changed doesn’t stand on its own.
 The most commonly cited change to the law in a swing state was Pennsylvania’s expansion of mail voting.
-This was the shift that Sen. Josh Hawley (R-Mo.) used as his rationale for objecting to the counting of electoral votes from that state in the hours after the attempted insurrection.
+This was the shift that Sen. Josh Hawley (R-Mo.) used as his rationale for objecting to the counting of electoral votes from that state in the hours after the insurrection.
 But this wasn’t local politicians changing the rules under the pretext of the coronavirus pandemic.
 It was, instead, a law passed by the Republican majority in the state months before the pandemic began.

-Some, including Hawley, have argued that the law violates the state’s Constitution, but after the 2020 presidential election, the chief justice of the state’s Supreme Court wrote that this question shouldn’t affect the millions of votes cast under the new law, since there was no indication that those votes hadn’t been cast by Pennsylvanians in good faith.
-In other words, the chief justice explicitly broke the connection Trump’s lawyers try to make between “how voting laws changed” and “the results are suspect.”
+Some, including Hawley, have argued that the law violates the state’s constitution, but after the 2020 presidential election, the chief justice of the state’s Supreme Court wrote that this question shouldn’t affect the millions of votes cast under the new law, since there was no indication that those votes hadn’t been cast by Pennsylvanians in good faith.
+In other words, the chief justice explicitly broke the connection Trump’s attorneys try to make between how voting laws changed and the results allegedly being suspect.

 Then there’s that sentence that should be a midterm exam question for a first-year philosophy course.